domsq/the-gamers-forum/README.md

 An example would be with the mobile homepage view, the topic card elements all run the full width of the screen in the final version, instead of being in a 3 x 2 grid layout.

 ### User Stories:

+The user stories for new users were derived from the following Epics:

+- As a site admin I can manage site content and users to ensure community rules are adhered to
+- As a site user I can view posts and replies so that I can find content of interest to me
+- As a site user I can post content so that I can express my opinion and feel included in the community

 #### New users: